Glycineeeee/Glycineeeee.github.io/_pages/about.md

   - Designed algorithms for IO aggregation and EC mode cost comparison, improving storage efficiency.
   - Implemented hot stripe simulation and load-balanced EC disk scheduling strategies.

-- **Intern in Data Security and Protection**, NIO Inc., Hefei, China (Sept 2023 – Mar 2024)
+- **Algorithm Engineer Intern**, NIO Inc., Hefei, China (Sept 2023 – Mar 2024)
   - Designed a privacy protection solution for speech data generated in in-cabin and after-sales services.
   - Enabled decryption of protected data for specific information based on user or task permissions.

 - **Summer Workshop Participant**, National University of Singapore (May 2022 – Jul 2022)
   - Attended lectures on simulation, security, big data, and cloud computing.
-  - Completed a practical project and course paper with a team of four, achieving second place in the evaluation.
+  - Contributed as part of a four-member team to complete a practical project and course paper.

 ---